 There’s a simple, hard truth that many employees encounter in the procurement world, which is that they are often required to perform repetitive tasks which are inefficient, costly, and slow.
 Fortunately, purchasing automation can solve this burden.

 Automation of procurement has been proven to solve these problems after years of research and case studies, and businesses are finally responding.
-The American Productivity and Quality Center’s Open Standards Benchmarking in Procurement report revealed that 82% of organizations who took part in the survey used some form of e-procurement, with 6% or organizations looking to add this tool in the next two years.
+The American Productivity and Quality Center’s Open Standards Benchmarking in procurement report revealed that 82% of organizations who took part in the survey used some form of e-procurement, with 6% or organizations looking to add this tool in the next two years.

 Before we dive deeper into automation, we need to understand the purchasing process, or what is called the procure-to-pay cycle.
 RPI consultants have defined this as the “entire process by which organizations buy and pay for goods and services”.
 Typically this involves: